top of page

 Treats can always be provided to older (5/6 Months and Up) established buns but in moderation.
 Now, we always recommend to not give full treats to bunnies until they are at least 5/6 months old, however, small pea size treats such as parsley or cilantro are terrific ways to establish that bond between you and your new best friend.

 Our motto is be proactive rather than reactive.
 A little time today and few dollars could save your bunnies life.
 GI Stasis can come about from many factors and VERY QUICKLY ... including stress, change in food, too many treats, surgeries or injuries (remember rabbits hide ailments very well ).
 So anticipation is always better for your buns health and well being.
+GI is not a hereditary issue it can happen to any bunn from any breeder.

 Happy healthy bunnies will never stop your heart from smiling, so the MOST important prescription is Love & Affection and to enjoy your new BUN!